 Research with impact

-Top 100 globally for geography (QS World University Rankings by Subject 2021) and 14th in the UK for town and country planning and landscape (The Times/ Sunday Times Good University Guide 2022).
+Top 100 globally for geography (QS World University Rankings by Subject 2022) and 14th in the UK for town and country planning and landscape (The Times/Sunday Times Good University Guide 2023).

-At the School of Geography and Planning, we’re applying critical thinking and practical knowledge to help solve the economic, environmental and social problems faced by human societies and places today.
+Planners play an intrinsic role in tackling climate change, paving the way to a sustainable, viable and vibrant future.
+We apply critical thinking and practical knowledge in solving economic, environmental and social problems to address the grand challenges faced by human societies and places today.

 We live in an increasingly interconnected and global world.
 Understanding and appreciating different perspectives, cultures and customs is important and enhances our work and our lives.
 When you join us in Cardiff, you’ll become part of a truly global community, with staff and students from almost 30 countries including Australia, China, Iran, Pakistan and the USA.